\textit{Ab initio} Wannier-representation-based calculations of photocurrent in semiconductors and metals: Introduction

-Predictive \textit{ab initio} theories based on density functional theory (DFT) appeared since the late 1990s for SHG\cite{levine1991calculation,silva2019high} and since the early 2010s for BPVE\cite{young2012first,dai2023recent,xu2021pure}.
+Predictive \textit{ab initio} theories based on density functional theory (DFT) emerged since the late 1990s for SHG\citep{levine1991calculation,silva2019high} and since the early 2010s for BPVE\citep{young2012first,dai2023recent,xu2021pure}.
 These theories are invaluable for the understandings of experimental findings and the predictions of new materials with excellent properties.
-The main challenge of \textit{ab initio} calculations is that very dense k-point samplings are often required to converge the results, e.g., 10$^{6}$ k-points may be necessary for topological semimetals, which makes them computationally expensive.
+The main challenge of \textit{ab initio} calculations is the need for a large number of k-points to achieve the convergence.
+For instance, up to 10$^{6}$ k-points may be necessary for topological semimetals, which makes the calculations computationally expensive.
 The k-point convergence issue becomes more serious if \textit{ab initio} sophisticated forms of the scattering/relaxation processes beyond the simple relaxation time approximation (RTA) are employed.

-To resolve this issue, \textit{ab initio} methods using maximally localized Wannier function have been employed for efficient calculation of the shift current, injection current and Berry curvature dipole contributions to the photocurrent.\cite{ibanez2018ab,wang2017first,zhang2019switchable,le2020ab,zhang2018berry} However, the current Wannier-function-based methods have two main problems: (i) Some important contributions to BPVE, e.g., the intrinsic Fermi surface effect and the gyration current proposed by Watanabe and Yanase\cite{watanabe2021chiral}, are not considered and the implementations for LHG are even less complete.
-Therefore, large errors may present in the studies of metallic systems and/or under circularly polarized light. (ii) The Wannier interpolation of Berry connection (needed in their methods) uses the nondegenerate perturbation theory, so that the degenerate bands are not treated properly.
+To resolve this issue, \textit{ab initio} methods using maximally localized Wannier functions have been employed for efficient calculations of the shift current, injection current and Berry curvature dipole contributions to the photocurrent.\citep{ibanez2018ab,wang2017first,zhang2019switchable,le2020ab,zhang2018berry} However, the current Wannier-function-based methods have two main problems: (i) Some important contributions to BPVE, e.g., Fermi surface ones and the gyration current one proposed by Watanabe and Yanase\citep{watanabe2021chiral}, are not considered and the implementations for LHG are even less complete.
+Therefore, large errors may occur in the studies of metallic systems and/or under circularly polarized light. (ii) The Wannier interpolation of the Berry connection and its derivatives (needed in their methods) uses the non-degenerate perturbation theory, for which the degenerate bands are not treated properly.